mmoskovich/BlueVine/Solutions/Docker/README.md

 The filebeat application will:
 * Monitor the /var/log/web-app/web-app.log log file for new entries
-* Ship the log to ES
+* Forward the logs to ES
-* Update the registry file for this activity
+* Update the registry file for this activity:
   * Based on the registry file, the filebeat "knows" what was the last log line that it handled
   * The registry file is stored on the local disk of the host itself - It is required for data consisty - to suppurt container restarts